ardanlabs/gotraining/topics/go/README.md

 _Paraphrasing: "Encapsulation and the separation of concerns are drivers for designing software.
 This is largely based on how other industries handle complexity.
 There seems to be a human pattern of using encapsulation to wrestle complexity to the ground." - Brad Cox (inventor of Objective C)_

+_"The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise - Edsger W. Dijkstra_

 Encapsulation is what we have been trying to figure out as an industry for 40 years.
 Go is taking a slightly new approach with the package.
 Brining encapsulation up a level and providing richer support at the language level.

 **Resources:**